Authorities: Florida deputy kills gunman during shootout

 SPRING HILL, Fla.
 (AP) - A Florida sheriff’s deputy fatally shot a man who opened fired on him Saturday after the man first shot a relative, authorities said.

-The Hernando County Sheriff’s Office said in a statement that deputies went to a home in Spring Hill at about 2:30 p.m. after someone inside called 911 to report that a family member was threatening others with a gun.
+Hernando County Sheriff Al Nienhuis told reporters that deputies went to a home in a Spring Hill gated community at about 2:30 p.m. after someone inside called 911 to report that a family member was threatening others with a gun and might be on drugs.
 During the call, gunfire erupted.

 The first deputy arrived within three minutes and was met by gunfire from inside the house.
-The deputy took cover in a neighbor’s garage and returned fire.
+The deputy took cover in a neighbor’s garage across the street and returned fire, Nienhuis said.

-The gunman then came outside and continued firing, according to authorities.
-The deputy left the garage and shot the gunman, killing him, the statement said.
-A person shot inside the home was taken to the hospital.
-Their condition was not released nor were any of the names of those involved.
+The gunman then came outside and continued firing, even as neighbors emerged to see what was happening, according to Nienhuis.
+The deputy left the garage and shot the gunman, killing him, t he sheriff said.
+He said the gunman was in the mid-20s and was believed to live in the home.

+A person shot several times by the gunman inside the home was taken to the hospital, but is expected to survive, the sheriff said.

-The deputy was not shot, but was treated at the scene for injuries suffered while escaping the gunfire.
+The deputy was not shot, but was treated at the scene for minor injuries suffered while escaping the gunfire.
+He has been placed on paid leave while the Florida Department of Law Enforcement investigates the shooting.

 Spring Hill is 50 miles (80 kilometers) miles north of Tampa.